 I set mine up by a fence and they took off and took over!
 Here’s a picture of how they started out.
 (This picture was taken June 27, 2018, and the seeds were planted May 17, 2018!):

-I live in Florida so we get a fair amount of water from the rain.
-Actually, I’ve probably turned my hose on a total of 10-15 times since May!
-Needless to say, our electric bill has been pleasantly low all summer because we haven’t had to use our well quite as much.
+I live in Florida so we get a fair amount of warm water from the rain.
+I’ve turned my hose on a total of 10-15 times since May!
+Needless to say, our electric bill has been low all summer because we haven’t had to use our well quite as much.
 Thanks, Mother Nature!

-On the dry days, I give the base of the vines with all my luffa sponges a nice soak so I can maintain a consistent schedule for growing.
+On dry days, I give the base of the vines a nice soak so I can maintain a consistent schedule for growing.
 I’ve also mulched them since the rain is slowing down a tad bit here in September.
 My luffas are thriving!

 If your luffa seeds get waterlogged, they won’t survive.
-So if your yard puddles after rains, then you can do yours in pots!
-Just make sure to have a good, strong trellis for them.
+So if your yard puddles after rains then you can do yours in pots!
+Make sure to have a good, strong trellis for them.
 By August 3, 2018, my vines looked like this:

-Luffas love hot weather.
+Luffas love hot weather and a long growing season.
 They can take around 4-5 months to reach maturity so I’m nearing that date now.
 Planted in mid-May, I’m at the four-month mark.
-If you live in a cooler location with a shorter growing season, your luffa will take longer to mature.

 I got my first bloom on August 13, 2018, and boy was it pretty.
 Soon after I got my first bloom, I noticed my first gourd.
 The gourd is high up in a nearby lemon tree.